-As of December 31, 2013 and 2012, the Group's other financial liabilities include bank loans, payables to banks, accounts payable and other liabilities and customers' deposits.
+As of December 31, 2015 and 2014, the Group's other financial liabilities include bank loans, payables to banks and accounts payable and other liabilities.

 Impairment of Financial Assets

 An assessment is made at each balance sheet date to determine whether there is objective evidence that a financial asset or group of financial assets is impaired.
 A financial asset is impaired if its carrying amount is greater than its estimated recoverable amount.